beatyt/TheMemencholyOfRiles/README.md

 ## How to deploy:

 1. Create a new project
-2. Git clone this into that new project directory
+2. `Git clone` this into that new project directory
-3. Do the stuff for the pom.xml (mvn install????) to get the dependencies.
+3. Do the stuff for the pom.xml `mvn install` to get the dependencies.
 4. /\\/\\e/\\/\\e

 ## Design patterns: